CrazyCoder613/awesome-vue/README.md

 - [Greenpress Blog-Front](https://github.com/greenpress/blog-front) - The frontend application service of Greenpress, a fully-operative open-source for creating blogs and content websites.
 - [Movie Paradise](https://github.com/wwwenjie/Movie-Paradise) - A responsive movie preview web app built by Vue and Vuetify
 - [Pathfinding Visualizer ThreeJS](https://github.com/dhruvmisra/Pathfinding-Visualizer-ThreeJS) - A visualizer for pathfinding algorithms in 3D with maze generation and first-person view
+- [Agile Visitors](https://github.com/itsalb3rt/agile-visitors) - Application for registering employee entries with the possibility of generating reports, validating and storing users with minimal effort.

 ### Commercial Products